Almonds

 Life in Almonds revolves around the steady rhythms of farming and the peace of deep country living, far removed from urban pressures.
 Residents enjoy the wide open skies, clean air, and strong sense of self-reliance that defines rural Victoria's irrigation heartland.
 The nearby town of Cobram — just a short drive away — provides shopping, schools, medical services, and a community hub, while the Murray River offers popular recreational opportunities including fishing, boating, and swimming.
 The region's Italian-Australian farming heritage has shaped local food culture and community identity over generations.

-Almonds falls under postcode 3727 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ovens Valley (Northern Victoria) electorate.
+Almonds falls under postcode 3727 and is governed by the Moira Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Ovens Valley (Northern Victoria) electorate.

 Location